iZ86/DIT2123OOM/README.md

 ### Methods

-public Controller(GUI gui, KioskCheckInModel kioskCheckInModel) - Creates a Controller object with GUI gui, and KioskCheckInModel kioskCheckInModel.
+public Controller(GUI gui, KioskCheckInModel kioskCheckInModel) - Creates a Controller object with GUI gui, and KioskCheckInModel kioskCheckInModel, acts as the bridge between GUI gui and KioskCheckInModekl kioskCheckInModel, controlling the workflow.